moogacs/docs.buf.build/docs/best-practices/module-development.md

 The Buf Schema Registry ([BSR](../bsr/overview.md)) automatically enforces that your [module](../bsr/overview.md#module) compiles when it is pushed, but there are other best practices that can't be enforced that you should consider when you are developing your modules.
-We'll go over what these best practies are, and why they're important to keep in mind.
+We'll go over what these best practices are, and why they're important to keep in mind.

 ## Module Layout